 So, be sure to make the most of your VoC research by identifying relevant cross-sell/upsell opportunities and try to understand what you can sell, and to whom.

-VoC research can also help you drive referrals by identifying customers who are most likely to recommend your brand, i.e. your promoters.
+VoC research can also help you drive referrals by identifying loyal customers who are most likely to recommend your brand, i.e. your promoters.

 Moreover, it also helps you identify which customers you shouldn’t ask for a referral from — your NPS detractors.